Week 1: Patience, Managing Expectations and Going With The Flow

 Yoga teacher training has long been on my bucket list.
 Not necessarily because I see myself becoming a teacher, but simply because I was drawn to the idea of deepening my practice in the birthplace of yoga and why not get certified while I do it!

 I arrived with a backpack full of leggings and a head full of expectations; I envisioned myself stepping over the threshold of Om Yoga Academy, immediately attaining enlightenment, finally nailing Sirsasana, magically remembering all of the Sanskrit names by heart and getting that yoga glow.

 The reality of it was that none of this was going to happen without a hell of a lot of effort on my part.
-My yoga practice was stripped back to its roots, my head filled with information that it could not yet digest, my body lethargic and aching from adjusting to the jetlag and twice daily asana practice.
+My yoga practice was stripped back to its roots, my head filled with information that it could not yet digest, my body lethargic and aching from adjusting to the jetlag and twice (sometimes thrice) daily asana practice.

 What I loved:

 Having the cleanest nostrils of my life, thanks to a daily jala neti practice – one of the six Shatkarma’s (cleansing process).
 A little weird at first, but, you know how amazing your sinuses feel after a swim in the ocean, well that’s what it feels like!

 Amazing food!
 Three nutritious meals prepared for me daily by the amazing Sanchiv.
 Everyday was something different!
 Daal, aloo tikki, chlow bhatur, poha…I could go on and on!
 And it was such a relief to not worry about getting “delhi belly”.
 They cook with a quarter of the oil normally used in Indian cooking, so I never felt heavy after eating.